Avaiga/taipy-getting-started/steps/explain_md/step_12_compare.md

 metric_selector = ['RMSE', 'MAE']
 selected_metric = metric_selector[0]
 ```
+However, to begin, a function has to be created to compare the primary scenarios of all the cycles. `tp.get_official_scenarios()` is the useful function to use for this effect. `compare` goes through all of these scenarios and pipelines and add the metrics in lists.
+At the end, `state.comparison_scenario` is updated and `comparison_scenario_done` set to `True`.

 ```python
 from sklearn.metrics import mean_absolute_error, mean_squared_error

 def compute_metrics(historical_data, predicted_data):
     rmse = mean_squared_error(historical_data, predicted_data)